radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 That is, a receiving RADIUS/DTLS node MUST perform all the length checks, but MUST use the length of the decrypted payload of the DTLS record instead of the UDP packet length.
 Exactly one RADIUS packet is encapsulated in a DTLS record, and any data outside the range of the RADIUS length field within the decrypted payload of a single DTLS record MUST be treated as padding, as it would be with a RADIUS/UDP packet, and be ignored.
 For DTLS messages containing multiple DTLS records, each DTLS record MUST be parsed individually.

+If a RADIUS packet should be re-transmitted, either as retransmission due to a missing response from the client or as retransmission of a cached response from the server, the RADIUS peers MUST re-process the RADIUS packet through DTLS.
+That is, for the purpose of retransmissions, RADIUS peers cache the RADIUS packet, as a RADIUS/UDP peer would, and not the DTLS record that contains the RADIUS packet.

 ## Server behavior